clownix/cloonix/xdoc/doc/extracting.rst

 cloonix-init-starter-crun: process one of the crun container.

 **crun_container_startup.sh**:
-this script is the start launched on the host, it will run the proxy cloonix-proxy-crun-access on the host and run the crun container.
+this script is the start launched on the host, it will run the proxy cloonix-proxymous on the host and run the crun container.

 **bin**: